alexle/alexle.github.com/posts/tips-for-hiking-your-first-14er.markdown

 9. **Account for personal needs.** Everyone remembers the essentials such as sunscreen and bug spray, but don't neglect the simple conveniences such as toilet paper, hand sanitizer, and extra socks.
 Some people even bring head lamps/flashlights, iodine tablets (to clean water), floss, and matches/lighter.

 10. **Enjoy it.** Completing a 14er is a memorable experience so take your time and "smell the roses".
-Many focus on just making it to the top, and miss out on a ton of breath-taking views.
-Fall into rhythm with the sounds of steps and heavy breathing as you climb a steep incline.
-Debate with your friends about what's going to happen next in [A Game Of Thrones][3].
+Many focus on just making it to the top, and don't fully appreciate the journey up.
+Take in the breath-taking views.
+Focus on the sounds of your steps and heavy breathing as you climb a steep incline.
+Debate what's going to happen next in [A Game Of Thrones][3] with your friends.
 And enjoy some of the best air you're ever going to breathe when you're on top.

 Keep in mind these tips are based on my experiences, and that each person's comfort level is different.
 Hopefully, this post was able to provide a sense of what one can expect on a 14er hike and how I plan to prepare for one in the future.